 Once we have made the initial decision to educate our children at home, we are suddenly faced with countless issues for which to determine a course of action.
 There are methodologies, styles, scopes, sequences, materials, schedules, state laws, evaluation, and expectations to consider.
 Jumping in with both feet before planning a safe landing can lead to disappointment and frustration for both parents and children.

-If we start slow, investigate the world of homeschooling and all it has to offer, prayerfully develop a unique approach that fits our family, then we will be more likely to enjoy the journey.
+If we start slow, investigate the world of homeschooling and all it has to offer, spend time developing a unique approach that fits our family, then we will be more likely to enjoy the journey.

 Broadening Our Concepts of Education